Blackshadow8910/LoginCleanArchitecture/README.md

 single file where each row contains information about one entity.

 DAOs have a method that returns an entity object.
 There is often a map of keys to entities, where the key is some kind of id.
-When the main method creates a DAO, it injects any necessary entity factories.
+When the view method creates a DAO, it injects any necessary entity factories.

 ### Use Case Interactors